Skip to Content

 Where did Padre Pio live?

-Padre Pio spent most of his life as a Capuchin friar in the convent in the town of San Giovanni Rotondo in southern Italy. padre Pio lived in San Giovanni Rotondo from 1916 until 1968.
+Padre Pio spent most of his life as a Capuchin friar in a convent in the town of San Giovanni Rotondo in southern Italy.
+St Padre Pio lived in San Giovanni Rotondo from 1916 until 1968.